Calucon/calucon_crypto_bot/README.md

 ## Configuring Crypto Pairs

 By default the bot does not show any pairs when performing the `/croprice` command.
-To add/remove/list pairs, there is the `/config` command:
+Using the `/config`command, you can add/edit/remove trading pairs.
+Please note, that this command can only be executed by group administrators!

 ### List all pairs